Virtual Pool: Tournament Edition: Gameplay

 Virtual Pool: Tournament Edition features many of the same gameplay modes that were in the release of Virtual Pool 3, including 18 game modes.
 These modes include Snooker, 8-ball and 9-ball pool; but range to games like Honolulu and Bowliards.

 The career game mode is the same one that would appear in Virtual Pool 4 as the "hustle career" mode, and also in Virtual Pool Mobile.
 This features a series of bar rooms where the player plays against the AI for money.
 Winning against each of the bosses in turn wins opens up the next room, where the player can eventually challenge "Curly", the game's end boss.
 Curly is introduced in game with a series of videos taunting the player between rooms.

 Reception

 Virtual Pool: Tournament Edition received mixed review from critics.
 Metacritic and GameRankings scored the game at 62% and 61% respectively. with the biggest complaint of the game being its cost in comparison to the amount of in-game variety.
 Despite the variety of 18 game modes, some were not implemented to full potential.

 Alex Navarro of GameSpot reviewed the game, stating that the Trick Shot mode, whilst fun, left them with "no explanation of how you're supposed to pull them off".
 The review also suggested the game was in need of a dedicated multiplayer mode.
-The ended by stating that "Virtual Pool is still a tough game to recommend."
+They ended by stating that "Virtual Pool is still a tough game to recommend."